Top 15 Historical Places to Visit in Italy

 Venice (Venezia)

-Who could fail to love a city whose streets are made of water, whose buses are boats, and where the songs of gondoliers linger in the air?
+Who fails to love a city whose streets are made of water?
+The buses are boats, and the songs of gondoliers linger in the air.
 It is a magic city, and its major attraction to tourists is the city itself.

 Florence (Firenze)

 The showcase of the Italian Renaissance, Florence can at times seem like one giant art museum.
-The Duomo, the Cathedral of Santa Maria del Fiore, is a landmark of world architecture, topped by its gravity-defying massive dome.
+The Duomo is the Cathedral of Santa Maria del Fiore.
+It is a landmark of world architecture.
+It is topped by its gravity-defying massive dome.

 Lake Como

-Lake Como has been the favorite summer retreat of the rich and famous since ancient Romans fled Milan’s summer heat to cool off in villas along its steep shores.
+Lake Como has been the favorite summer retreat of the rich and famous since ancient times.
+Ancient Romans fled Milan’s summer heat to cool off in villas along its steep shores.

 Amalfi Coast and Capri Island